nchenche/orfmap/README.md

 | nc_intergenic | if the ORF do not overlap with anything |

 **Note on default parameters**:
-* CDS in the only element type used as a reference to annotate ORF sequences.
+* CDS is the only element type used as a reference to annotate ORF sequences.
 * the minimum nucleotide number required to consider an ORF sequence is set at 60 nucleotides
 * an ORF sequence is considered as overlapping with an element (e.g. CDS) if at least 70 % of its sequence overlap with the element or if this element is totally included within the ORF sequence